Pluri-potential theory, submersions and calibrations: Introduction

 \textit{Remark. }All our submanifolds will be without boundary.
 Our geometric applications allow us to mostly restrict to smooth PSH functions.
 This choice also helps us to stay focused on the main goals of the paper.
 Standard techniques of pluri-potential theory, as extended by Harvey-Lawson \cite{HL3}, would allow weaker notions of PSH functions, based on upper semi-continuous functions.

 \

 \textit{Acknowledgements. }Potential and pluri-potential theory, and their geometric applications, are a vast subject.
 I have provided references to every relevant result I know of.
 I am not aware of any serious overlap between the results of sections \ref{s:invariant}, \ref{s:integralsup} and the literature.
 Section \ref{s:application} provides a detailed comparison between Theorem \ref{thm:kahlersubs} and previously-known results.
-I am happy to thank Anna Fino for interesting conversations.
+I am happy to thank Anna Fino for interesting conversations and the anonymous referee for useful comments.